I’ve just returned from yet another trip to Kyiv, Ukraine.

 Relax in the park

-If you’d like to get to know the alternative side of Kiev you can join the pub crawl tour – click here for more details!
+If you’d like to get to know the alternative side of Kyiv you can join the pub crawl tour – click here for more details!

 The deepest metro station in the world

-I’m a huge fan of metro systems just about everywhere and while the one in Kiev doesn’t really make my heart beat faster (unlike metro in Kharkiv, Moscow or, recently, in Baku) there are few station that I certainly appreciate, like Zoloti Vorota.
+I’m a huge fan of metro systems just about everywhere and while the one in Kyiv doesn’t really make my heart beat faster (unlike metro in Kharkiv, Moscow or, recently, in Baku and Tashkent) there are few stations that I certainly appreciate, like Zoloti Vorota.

-If, like me, you’re interested in metro system and its history you should join the metro tour!
+If like me, you’re interested in the metro system and its history you should join the metro tour!
 Click here for more details!

 I wrote the whole article about safety in Ukraine – you can read it here!

 Kyiv is really affordable